-System continues to operate, even if two subsets of servers get isolated

-• Example:

-□ Failed connection will not cause troubles if the system is tolerant
+- System continues to operate, even if two sets of servers get isolated - Example: - Failed connection will not cause troubles if the system is tolerant

-CAP Theorem ACID vs. BASE
+ACID vs. BASE

 - Theorem: Only 2 of the 3 guarantees can be given in a "shared-data" system.

-- \Box Proven in 2000, the idea is older
+- □ Proven in 2000, the idea is older

 - (Positive) consequence: we can concentrate on two challenges

-- ACID properties guarantee
+- ACID properties guarantee consistency and availability

-Consistency and Availability

 - pessimistic

 - e.g., database on a single machine

-- BASE properties guarantee Availability and Partition tolerance
+- BASE properties guarantee availability and partition tolerance

 - optimistic

-- e.g., distributed databases (key/value stores)
+- □ e.g., distributed databases

-CAP Theorem Criticism
+Criticism

-- Not really a "theorem", since definitions are imprecise - The real proven theorem has more limiting assumptions - CP makes no "sense", because it suggest never available - No A vs. no C is asymmetric - \square No C = all the time - \square No A = only when the network is partitioned
+- Not really a "theorem", since definitions are imprecise - The real proven theorem has more limiting assumptions - CP makes no "sense", because it suggest never available - No A vs. no C is asymmetric - $\square$ No C = all the time - □ No A = only when the network is partitioned